[?] Subscribe To The Bookkeeping Blog

 How Governments Raise Tax Revenues

-To do Canadian bookkeeping requires some knowledge of taxes so you can properly record sales tax or payroll tax.
-I think it helps YOU to keep a better set of books if YOU understand a little bit about the kinds of taxes there are in Canada ... and the reason governments use one type of tax over another.
+I think ... no, I know... it helps YOU to keep a better set of books if YOU understand a little bit about the kinds of taxes there are in Canada ... and the reason governments use one type of tax over another.

-Tax Filing
+Tax Filing Due Dates

-Click here for due dates on GST/HST, BC PST, Payroll, T4, T4A, BC WCB.
+Click here for due dates on:

 Looking for tax rates?
 Click here.

-Governments use taxes not only to raise revenues but also direct social policy.
+Governments use taxes not only to raise revenues but also to direct social policy.
 The trend in the world today is to tax consumption more than income.

 David Robertson, a Canadian tax lawyer explains ... in a paper entitled Sales Tax Harmonization: The Facts & Nothing But The Facts ... that there are only three ways for a government to raise revenues: